kaabe-a/django-quick-startup-template/README.md

-# Django Quick Startup Templete
+# Django Quick Startup Templete Easy To Use

 #### To Clone, you have to rename to your project name